Fried Shrimp Tacos With Chipotle Mayo

 This post may contain affiliate links.
 We only promote products we actually use and truly love!

 Craving an easy, fresh, and light summer dinner?
-These fried shrimp tacos feature corn tortillas, chipotle mayo, and a bright slaw and come together in under 30 minutes.
+These fried shrimp tacos feature corn tortillas, chipotle mayo, and a bright slaw and come together in just 25 minutes.
+It’s the perfect recipe for easy summer dinners, especially when served with mango pico de gallo and a pineapple coconut margarita.

-Crispy fried shrimp tacos on a plate with tortilla chips and lime wedges.
+Crispy fried shrimp tacos topped with chipotle mayo on a plate with tortilla chips and lime wedges.

 We’ve been making the most of our long days in the sun this summer, whether it’s a day on the beach, going on a local hike, or just spending time downtown.
 And there’s just something about completing these days with some homemade crispy shrimp tacos, chips and guac, and a cold margarita that screams summer.